polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 | **Authors**     | Andrei Sandu                                                                                            |

 ## Summary

-The only requirement for collator nodes is to provide valid parachain blocks to the validators of a backing group and by definition the collator set is trustless.
-However, in the case of elastic scaling, for security reason, collators must be trusted - non-malicious. `CoreIndex` commitments are required to remove this limitation.
-Additionally we are introducing a `SessionIndex` field in the `CandidateReceipt` to make dispute resolution more secure and robust.
+Elastic scaling is not resiliet against griefing attacks without a way for a PoV (Proof of Validity) to commit to the particular core index it was intedened for.
+This RFC proposes a way to include core index information in the candidate commitments and the `CandidateDescriptor` data strcuture in a backwards compatible way.
+Additionally it proposes the addition of a `SessionIndex` field in the `CandidateDescriptor` to make dispute resolution more secure and robust.

 ## Motivation

 At present time misbehaving collator nodes, or anyone who has acquired a valid collation can prevent a parachain from effecitvely using elastic scaling by providing the same collation to all backing groups assigned to the parachain.
 This happens before the next parachain block is authored and will prevent the chain of candidates to be formed, reducing the throughput of the parachain to a single core.

-This RFC solves the problem by enabling a parachain to provide a core index commitment as part of it's PVF execution output and in the associated candidate receipt data structure.

-Once this RFC is implemented the validity of a parachain block depends on the core it is being executed on.
+The session index of candidates is important for the disputes protocol as it is used to lookup validator keys and check dispute vote signatures.
+By adding a `SessionIndex` in the `CandidateDescriptor`, validators no longer have to trust the `Sessionindex` provided by the validator raising a dispute.
+It can happen that the dispute concerns a relay chain block not yet imported by a validator.
+In this case validators can safely assume the session index refers to the session the candidate has appeared in, otherwise the chain would have rejected candidate.

 ## Stakeholders